Skip to content

 Command line options

 --skip-first-index: Skips indexing the local database on startup.
-This is useful to prevent doing unnecessary work when frequently restarting.
+This is useful to prevent doing unnecessary work when frequently restarting. --reconfigure-indices: Resets the MeiliSearch settings for the search indices and exits. --reset-indices: Resets the MeiliSearch indices and exits; this clears all previously indexed mods.

 Ready to open a PR?